Khovanov homotopy type, Burnside category, and products: Applications

 \section{Applications}

-In this section we give an application of the K\"unneth theorem for the Khovanov homotopy type to knot concordance.
+In this section we give an application of the K\"unneth theorem for the Khovanov stable homotopy type to knot concordance.
 We begin with some background, continuing from \Section{khovanov-basic}.
 Recall that Rasmussen~\cite{Ras-kh-slice} used the Lee deformation of the Khovanov complex~\cite{Lee-kh-endomorphism} (the specialization $(h,t)=(0,1)$ of \Definition{KhCx-diffKh}) to define a concordance invariant $s_K^\QQ\in 2\ZZ$.
 As the notation suggests, to define $s^\QQ$, Rasmussen used Khovanov homology with coefficients in $\QQ$, though any field of characteristic different from $2$ would work as well.
-In~\cite{Bar-kh-tangle-cob}, Bar-Natan gave an analogue $\BNcx$ of the Lee deformation that also works over $\F_2$; see also~\cite{Nao-kh-universal,Turner-kh-BNseq}.
+Bar-Natan~\cite{Bar-kh-tangle-cob} gave an analogue $\BNcx$ of the Lee deformation that also works over $\F_2$ (see also~\cite{Nao-kh-universal,Turner-kh-BNseq}).
 The Bar-Natan complex $\BNcx$ is the specialization $(h,t)=(1,0)$ of the universal complex $\Cx$ of \Definition{KhCx-diffKh}.
 Let $s_K=s_K^{\F_2}$ denote the corresponding Rasmussen-type invariant; see also~\cite[Section 2.2]{RS-s-invariant}.

-Since the formal variable $h$ carried a quantum grading of $(-2)$, the differential in the Bar-Natan chain complex either preserves the quantum grading or increases it.
+Since the formal variable $h$ has quantum grading $-2$, the differential in the Bar-Natan chain complex either preserves the quantum grading or increases it.
 Let $\Filt_q\BNcx$ denote the subcomplex of $\BNcx$ supported in quantum grading $q$ or higher.
 This defines a filtration on the Bar-Natan complex, and the associated graded object $\bigoplus_q\Filt_q\BNcx/\Filt_{q+2}\BNcx$ is the Khovanov chain complex $\KhCx$.